AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`before` (default :command:`false`

-  Whether the switch must always be inserted at the begining of the command line.
+  Whether the switch must always be inserted at the beginning of the command line.

 * :file:`min` (default :command:`1`), :file:`max` (default :command:`1`)